 Compared to countries with large economic clout, the Indian population is young, with a median age of 28.4 years.

-With half of India’s population below the age of 28.4 years and 94.5% of the population below the age of 65, the age distribution of the nation’s wealthy will reflect that youthfulness.
+With half of India’s population below the age of 28.4 years and less than 7% of the population below the age of 65, the age distribution of the nation’s wealthy will reflect that youthfulness.

-Furthermore, the sheer number of young people and the money they're generating and investing underscores they are the largest and fastest growing segment of the market.
+Furthermore, the sheer number of young people and the money they're generating and investing underscores the fact that they are the largest and fastest growing segment of the market.

 When thinking about client acquisition and the age distribution of wealthy individuals, questions abound:

-Just as the nation overall has seen growth in demand for investment services, a traditionally overlooked segment of the market has also shown growth: women.
+Just as the nation has seen overall growth in demand for investment services, female investors are contributing to that growth in demand.

 “More and more women are investing in assets other than gold and real estate.
 This goes to show women are turning into investors.
 About time," said Shweta Jain, certified financial planner, CEO and founder of Investography Pvt.
 Ltd.